hbr/albatross/docs/self_interpretation.md

-In this definition we use a pairing function `<n,m>` which maps each pair of natural numbers one-to-one into a natural number.
+In this definition we use a pairing function `<n,m>` which maps each pair of natural numbers one-to-one to a natural number.

 Furthermore we don't use equality in this definition.
 We use equivalence.
 I.e. if `eval1(u, <n,m>)` is undefined, then `eval2(n, m)` is undefined as well and